AKC23/MovCorn/README.md

 • jQuery

 ### *Click the link to view our website.
 'Blog' and 'Ticket' option won't work as it was made with PHP.
-See those option below in the images
+See those option below in the images.

 ### Sample pictures of MovCorn is given below.